Division of Student Affairs > Resources > Faculty & Staff > Common Faculty Questions > Student Expectations Inside Classroom

 In non-emergency situations, please look for signs of distress in the student.
 These can include marked changed in academic performance or classroom behavior, diminishing self-care, substance abuse, panic or anxiety attacks, depression, late/missed classes, trouble coping with stress, overall behavioral changes, outbursts in class or with classmates, or references to suicide, homicide or death in classroom assignments.

-If it is a non-emergency situation, attempt to get the student to the Dean of Students Office or University Counseling Services at once.
-Both departments have locations at both campuses.
-If the student refuses to go, call the Dean of Students Office or University Counseling Services to consult with a staff member about what else can be done.
+If it is a non-emergency situation, attempt to get the student to the Dean of Students Office.
+There are offices at both campuses.
+If the student refuses to go, call the Dean of Students Office to consult with a staff member about what else can be done.
 The Dean of Students Office can be reached at (773) 325-7290 for Lincoln Park Campus and (312) 362-8066 for the Loop Campus.
-University Counseling Services can be reached at (773) 325-7779 for Lincoln Park Campus and (312) 362-6923 for the Loop Campus.
+You can make a report

 If the situation is such that the student needs to be removed from class either voluntarily or with an escort from Public Safety, please contact the Dean of Students Office at your respective campus location immediately.
 We will meet with the student prior to the next class period to discuss behavioral expectations and reasonable directives with regards to behavior, and will work with faculty on next steps.